mackaycartoons

 In a time when Canadian culture was often overshadowed by its larger neighbor to the south, Lightfoot’s music helped put Canada on the map.
 He showed the world that Canada was more than just a cold and distant land, but a place of beauty, creativity, and resilience.
 Ultimately, while Lightfoot’s music may not have been to everyone’s taste, it remains a testament to his enduring talent and the power of music to unite and inspire.
 His passing is a great loss to the music world, but his music will continue to be celebrated and enjoyed for years to come.
 (AI)

-Posted in: Canada Tagged: 2023-08, Canada, death, Entertainment, Gordon Lightfoot, Music, Obit, Ontario, singer, songwriter
+Posted in: Canada Tagged: 2023-08, Canada, death, Entertainment, Gordon Lightfoot, Music, Obit, Ontario, Printed in the Toronto Star, singer, songwriter

 Tuesday February 21, 2022